rclone/rclone/docs/content/cache.md

 [snip]
 Storage> cache
 Remote to cache.
-Normally should contain a ':' and a path, eg "myremote:path/to/dir", "myremote:bucket" or maybe "myremote:" (not recommended). remote> local:/test
+Normally should contain a ':' and a path, e.g. "myremote:path/to/dir", "myremote:bucket" or maybe "myremote:" (not recommended). remote> local:/test
 Optional: The URL of the Plex server